Photo by Accuray

 After all, corporate learning is largely about risk avoidance.
 It enables companies to ensure that brand standards are met, quality control is maintained, errors are avoided, and costs are kept low.
 As a result, this type of training is often viewed by employees as a necessary nuisance, rather than an opportunity for personal growth and exploration (although we’ll discuss notable exceptions in a future article).

-Professional development is built to retain
+Professional development and upskilling are built to retain

 Tuition reimbursement